manifoldco/heighliner/README.md

 ### Configure an Image Policy

 The image policy resource syncronizes Docker container images with cluster state.
-It cross references with github releases, filtering out images that do not match the versioning policy.
+It cross references with GitHub releases, filtering out images that do not match the versioning policy.

 ```yaml